 Canton is a very small borough located in the state of Pennsylvania.
 With a population of 1,719 people and just one neighborhood, Canton is the 688th largest community in Pennsylvania.
 Much of the housing stock in Canton was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Canton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Canton is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Canton who work in healthcare suport services (9.93%), food service (9.79%), and office and administrative support (8.09%).

 Canton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.